henry2004y/KeyNotes/contents/stability.md

 \end{aligned}
 $$

-which is called \emph{Kruskal-Shafranov} stability criterion.
+which is called the _Kruskal-Shafranov stability criterion_.
 Usually we define

 $$
 q\equiv\frac{a}{R}\frac{B_{0z}}{B_{0\theta}}=\frac{a}{R}\frac{B_t}{B_p}
 $$

 as the safety factor.
-A real number for q is about 2 to 3.
+A real value for $q$ is about 2 to 3.

 __Ideal MHD Approach__

 Now we use a more standard way to treat the kink mode.
 (Section 10.9 [@bellan2008fundamentals]) Assume we have a plasma column with radius $a$.
 Inside the column, we assume infinite conductivity, $\sigma=\infty$; outside the column, we assume vacuum so that we can only have current flow on surface $r=a$.
-Thus, besides the universal background magnetic field in z direction, we also have an azimuthal field due to surface current.
+Thus, besides the universal background magnetic field in the z direction, we also have an azimuthal field due to surface current.
 (You will see later that the decay in $\theta$ actually drives the kink instability.)

 In equilibrium,